 “We delivered hampers to an elderly lady who had just been conned out of all her life savings, and a family who had been burgled and all their Christmas presents stolen.
 Both were in tears when we gave them the hampers.”

 “Having delivered four parcels, I felt totally fulfilled at the end of it.
 To be able to provide families who have been through difficult times over the last 12 months, the ingredients to complete their Christmas was fantastic.
 When we arrived to collect the parcels, seeing all the volunteers restored my faith in society.
 I went out delivering the parcels and the response was inspiring.
 All four families were overwhelmed with your kindness and couldn’t thank us enough for delivering the parcels.”

 Nominations for households to receive hampers are made through agencies who register with us.
-Please click here to make your nominations.
+There is a link here to make your nominations.
 This goes live from mid-November until just before Christmas each year.

 Last Christmas we were able to provide 1263 Christmas hampers (slightly down from 1,270 in the previous year).
 We received and were able to respond positively to all referrals from 98 nominating churches and agencies within the town and from our own service areas.
 Over 45 organisations, churches and individuals donated items for the hampers.

-Over 250 volunteers assisted us in the assembly and distribution of the hampers.
+Over 280 volunteers assisted us in the assembly and distribution of the hampers.
 We are immensely grateful to everyone who contributed in some way.
-We are proud to say that as a result of everyone’s efforts 4,325 people (that’s 2077 adults and 2248 children) benefited from the hampers (up from 4,109 in the previous year).
+We are proud to say that as a result of everyone’s efforts 4,270 people (that’s 2070 adults and 2130 children) benefited from the hampers (slightly down from 4,325 in the previous year).